hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 # In Addition

 Let's do a little bit of math.
-I swear it won't be bad!!
+I swear it won't be bad!

 First, we'll talk about the `add` instruction.